Mondei1/mcsync/README.md

 **DISCLAIMER:** This is mostly a concept at this point.
 Things might change in the future but for now, don't use it yet.

-`mcsync` is not just a program, it rather consists of a custom client & server, a DNS, SSH & WireGuard server.
+`mcsync` is not just a program, it rather consists of a custom client & server, a DNS and WireGuard server.
 It has been developed with Docker in mind.
 All the custom parts were built using **Rust**.

 ## Features
 * Tunnel minecraft server to all participants *(using WireGuard)*